phpandroidgladiator/todoist-api/source/includes/_projects.md

 indent | The indent of the item (a number between 1 and 4 where 1 is top-level). item_order | Project's order in the project list.
 Smaller number should be located in the top. collapsed | If set to 1 the project's sub projects are collapsed.
-Otherwise they aren't. last_updated | A timestamp when the project was last updated (updated means, name changed, task added, task completed etc.)
+Otherwise they aren't.

 ## Add a project